A Year-Round Guide to Franklin and Nantahala

 1. Carolina Hotel

-The centerpiece of the Pinehurst Resort, the luxurious 280-room Carolina Hotel, evokes the era in which it was built, more than a century ago.
+As the centerpiece of the Pinehurst Resort, the luxurious 230-room and newly renovated Carolina Hotel evokes the era in which it was built, more than a century ago.
 Shuttles take guests to golf courses and the Village, and the resort’s spa is right next door.
-Sip mint juleps at the Ryder Cup Lounge and indulge in the overflowing breakfast buffet.
+Sip cocktails at the new Carolina Vista Lounge and indulge in the overflowing breakfast buffet.